th4tsm3/FIN/out/FIN_documentation.md

-object cloning via jquery method to remember the starting point (for the "CRAWLER") TBD
+object cloning via jquery method to remember the starting point (for the "story resolver") TBD

 decoding objectsDefinition content